Narrative below and mile markers reflect a counterclockwise path of movement on the loop trail.

 Public Parking: Jim Barnett Park, Winchester-Frederick County Visitor's Center or at Shawnee Springs Preserve

-At mile marker 0.45, there is an opportunity to connect to the Kiwanis Parcourse, a one-mile looped fitness trail with 18 exercise stations of varying levels of performance including stretching, aerobic and muscle toning stations, in Jim Barnett Park.
-The Parcourse connects to the War Memorial Building/Active Living Recreation Center and amenities in Jim Barnett Park (outdoor pool, athletic facilities, playgrounds, picnic areas, dog park, and more).
+At mile marker 0.45, there is an opportunity to connect to the Kiwanis Parcourse, a one-mile looped fitness trail (Note: Grades are not ADA accessible)with 18 exercise stations of varying levels of performance including stretching, aerobic and muscle toning stations, in Jim Barnett Park.
+The Parcourse connects to the War Memorial Building/Active Living Recreation Center and amenities in Jim Barnett Park (outdoor pool, athletic facilities, 18-hole disc golf course, restrooms, playgrounds, picnic areas, dog park, and more).
 Also, the Parcourse connects a separate park entry path to East Cork Street that then connects to a bike/walk trail along the north side of East Cork Street adjacent to the Daniel Morgan Middle School.

 The trail then crosses over S. Pleasant Valley Road up Hollingsworth Drive, then left on Opequon Avenue and then through the historic Shawnee Springs Preserve.
-It ends at East Pall Mall Street near the CSX Railroad trestle.
-Explore the Shawnee Springs Preserve, home of Sheridan's Field Hospital, the City's old water works site and many environmental features.
+This section ends at East Pall Mall Street near the CSX Railroad trestle.
+Explore the Shawnee Springs Preserve, site of Sheridan's Civil War Field Hospital, the City's old water works site and many environmental features.

 Spur Trail Option: Shawnee Springs Trail

-At mile marker 0.7, an alternative 0.26-mile long trail provides a more natural option in the form of a gravel trail meandering through the heart of the Springs where trail users can see remnants of the City’s old waterworks settlement basins.
-The two trails connect up again at mile marker 0.98 on the north end so there is no need to double-back.
+At about 0.7 miles in on the trail, an alternative 0.26-mile long trail provides a more natural option in the form of a gravel trail meandering through the wooded heart of the Springs where trail users can see remnants of the City’s old waterworks settlement basins.
+The two trails connect up again at mile marker 1.0 on the north end so there is no need to double-back.
 The main trail and the spur trail are almost the same distance.

 Town Run Canyon